Building Long-Term Memory in Practice

 We are finding out that practice is perhaps the most valuable tool in our game of shooting a moving target with a shotgun.
 At the same time, it’s the most wasted tool.
 Shooters shoot a lot and think they are practicing, but all they are really practicing is loading the gun and calling “pull.”

 You have two kinds of memory: long-term and short-term.
 Short-term memory is great for remembering a phone number until you write it down, but it is designed to be used and then forget what it was used for.
 It is very inefficient at controlling the sequential firing of complex circuits in the brain.

 The short-term memory can be aware of and orchestrate 40 bits of data per second.
 Long-term memory can be aware of and orchestrate 11 million bits of data per second.

-Long-term memory is where all your skill is stored.
+All your skill is stored in long-term memory.
 That part of your memory is virtually infinite.
 It can orchestrate extremely large and complex circuits in the brain.
 Skill begins as short-term memory.
 After the circuit is fired enough and begins to happen without thinking, it shifts over to long-term memory.

 How you practice must eventually become repetition of the same sequence the same way over and over, every time you load the gun and call “pull.”
 If you practice a shot without visualizing it in detail as a movie the way you want it to happen, it does nothing to build skill and long-term memory.

 When you combine visually preloading the shot as a movie and executing your shot according to your preload and break the target the way you intended, then you begin to build long-term memory.
 If you ever want to become consistent, you must begin to be more specific with how you want the shot to come together through deliberate practice with a visual preload.